practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 $ mspec core/kernel
 ```

-To run our custom code against these tests we can use
+To run our custom code against these tests, we can use
 the familiar `-r` option with `mspec` to require a file that redefines
 the methods we want to override.
 Let's do that, while at the same time
 running the `Kernel.system` specs: